krikaz/Sprint-Challenge-React-Smurfs/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] Explain the differences between `client-side routing` and `server-side routing`.

+`client-side routing`.
+The browser takes care of the routing.
+All the data is downloaded from the server at once.
+The route is created with javascript and for example a front end framework like React.
+Today we are moving to use client side routing.
+`server-side routing`.
+The server takes care of the routing.
+The data is downloaded in smaller batches.
+It can be written in many languages.

 - [ ] Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.

+CRUD means create (POST), read (GET), update (PUT), delete (DELETE).

 - [ ] Mention three tools we can use to make AJAX requests.

+axios, jquery, SuperAgent, native javascript.

 ## Project Set Up